abby1635/CS30/Objective Processing-Java/Prototyping Objects/MovingMany_Combination/README.md

    - Fifth Image: Mouse Click to create image one

 Note about End-user Experience of included program: first set of Pong Balls or Stars printed do not have any target associated with them, since a Boolean locks out when the Listener will populate the targetX and targetY variables
+- CAUTION: ManyMoving_Secure.pde has this fix; uses a variable to randomly assign values to targetX & targetY
+- NOTE: this random is a true random loaded for each instance Star
+- This is very different than the Target MouseClick

 OOP Concept Introduced
 - Setters are the same as Getters